markaren/threepp/README.md

 _note that this command is hardcoded to use the default CLion build folders (cmake-build-\<target>)_

-You can now build the project as a regular CMake project using e.g. the command line.
+You can now build the project as a regular CMake project using e.g., the command line.

 ### Example